iterative/dvc.org/content/docs/command-reference/params/index.md

 [DVC-file format](/doc/user-guide/dvc-files-and-directories)).
 These values will be compared to the ones in the params files to determine if the stage is invalidated upon pipeline [reproduction](/doc/command-reference/repro).

+Note that DVC doesn't pass the parameter values to the command being run.
+The associated stage command executed by `dvc run` or `dvc repro` will have to open and parse the parameters file, and use the params specified with `-p` (`seed`, `train.lr`, and `train.epochs`).

 `dvc params diff` is available to show changes in parameters, displaying the param names as well as their current and previous values.